 - Reduces evaporation from the soil surface and holds moisture in.

-- Smothers weeds and prevents weed seeds from germinating.
+- Acts as a weed barrier to smother weeds, and prevents weed seeds from germinating.

 - Insulates the soil from temperature fluctuations, keeping the soil around plant roots warmer on cool spring nights, cooler during hot summer days, and warmer during frosty winters.